HigherOrderCO/HVM/README.md

 same initial core as Rust (an affine λ-calculus), has great memory management (no thunks, no garbage-collection).
 Some people think interaction nets are an overhead, but that's not the case - they're the *lack* of overhead.
-For example, a lambda on HVM uses only 2 64-bit pointer, which is about as lightweight as it gets.
+For example, a lambda on HVM uses only 2 64-bit pointers, which is about as lightweight as it gets.
 Furthermore, every reduction rule of HVM is a lightweight, constant-time operation that can be compiled to very fast machine code.
 As such, given enough optimizations, from proper inlining, to real loops, to inner mutability